LeonardDick/rtd-tutorial/docs/source/analysis/picture_mode.rst

 Pore Picture
 -----------
 Save the structure of the pore structure in the simulation box in a seperate xyz file.
-Additionally, the center point of the CNT, which the pore is composed of, can be included in to the xyz file, labeled as 'X'.
+Additionally, the center point of the CNT can be included in to the xyz file, labeled as 'X'.

 CNT Picture
 ----------